silvio3105/Rules3105/README.md

 ### Drivers

 Drivers are the gate for other layers of the application to interact with the hardware.
 They are written with minimal logic inside.
-Every driver is written without other driver(s).
-Only way for the driver to interact with hardware(eg., I2C sensor, SPI flash, GPIO etc.) is through external handler(user provided).
-Because of that, drivers are not fixed to certian MCU or framework.<br>
+Every driver is written without another driver(s).
+The only way for the driver to interact with hardware(eg., I2C sensor, SPI flash, GPIO, etc.) is through an external handler(user provided).
+Because of that, drivers are not fixed to certain MCU or framework.<br>
 Drivers are not written with application logic.
-They are like little lego, You can use it everywhere.
+They are like little legos, You can use them everywhere.
 Drivers can interact with libraries.<br>
-Every driver is written as C++ class within own namespace.
+Every driver is written as a C++ class within its namespace.

 ### Libraries

-Libraries are piece of the software with basic logic and do not require interactions with the hardware.
+Libraries are pieces of software with basic logic and do not require interactions with the hardware.
 Every layer can use libraries.
-Libraries are not wirtten with application logic.<br>
+Libraries are not written with application logic.<br>
-Every library is written within own namespace.<br>
+Every library is written within its namespace.<br>
-Eg., library with string manipulation functions.
+Eg., a library with string manipulation functions.

 ### Application modules

 Application modules combine drivers and libraries to produce basic logic for the application.
-Module alone is worthless(one plank is not bench, but many planks combined create the bench).<br>
+Module alone is worthless(one plank is not a bench, but many planks combined create the bench).<br>
-Every module has its own namespace and can be written as one or more C++ classes.
+Every module has its namespace and can be written as one or more C++ classes.

 ### Tasks

 Tasks combine application modules and their logic to do something useful.
-In case of bare metal project there is only one task - endless loop in main().
+In the case of the bare metal project, there is only one task - an endless loop in `main()`.

 # PROJECT FOLDER STRUCTURE

 - 📂 **{Project_name}**: Root folder.
     - 📂 **.builds***: Folder with HW build folders(used by Make and ARM-GCC).
     - 📂 **.docs***: Folder with project documentation generated with Doxygen and files used for documentation.
-  	- 📂 **.hw***: Folder with hardware related configs for Make.
+    - 📂 **.hw***: Folder with hardware-related configs for Make.
     - 📂 **.jlink***: Folder with JLink scripts from flash and erase.
     - 📂 **.releases***: Folder with stable releases.
         - 📂 **RC***: Folder with release candidate releases.
     - 📂 **.vscode**: Folder with VS Code config files.
     - 📂 **Drivers***: Folder with driver files.
         - 📂 **Inc***: Folder with driver header files.
         - 📂 **Src***: Folder with driver source files.
     - 📂 **Examples*****: Folder with driver/library examples.
     - 📂 **Libraries***: Folder with library files.
         - 📂 **Inc***: Folder with library header files.
         - 📂 **Src***: Folder with library source files.
     - 📂 **Modules***: Folder with application module files.
         - 📂 **Inc***: Folder with application module header files.
         - 📂 **Src***: Folder with application module source files.
-  	- 📂 **RTOS****: Folder with RTOS related files.
+    - 📂 **RTOS****: Folder with RTOS-related files.
-    	- 📂 **Inc****: Folder with RTOS related header files.
+        - 📂 **Inc****: Folder with RTOS-related header files.
-    	- 📂 **Src****: Folder with RTOS related source files.
+        - 📂 **Src****: Folder with RTOS-related source files.
     - 📂 **Tasks****: Folder with task files.
         - 📂 **Inc****: Folder with task header files.
         - 📂 **Src****: Folder with task source files.
     - .gitignore: List of items for Git to ignore.
     - Doxyfile: Doxygen project file.
     - LICENSE: Project license.
     - Main.cpp*: Main source file with application entry point.
     - Main.hpp*: Main header file.
-  	- mk*: Main Makefile used for bulding the project.
+    - mk*: Main Makefile used for building the project.
     - README.md: Main readme file.

 Driver/Library files are placed in root.

-_*: Not needed if project is driver or library._
+_*: Not needed if the project is a driver or library._
-_**: Needed only when application uses RTOS._
+_**: Needed only when the application uses RTOS._
-_***: Needed only when project is driver or library._
+_***: Needed only when the project is driver or library._

 # VERSIONING & NAMING